What’s Covered by My Homeowner’s Insurance Policy?

 Is a Home Remodel Covered By My Insurance Policy?

 If your home has been damaged by something covered by your insurance policy, your insurance company will pay a determined cost to get your home back to how it was.
-While you can choose to remodel your home after it’s been damaged, the cost of both restoring and remodelling won’t be covered.
+While you can choose to remodel your home after it’s been damaged, the cost of both restoring and remodeling won’t be covered.

 Want to Learn More About the Insurance Process?